 - Opportunities for personal achievement

-For ideas, advice and materials to further your child’s learning at home, please go to our Paret Zone page.
+For ideas, advice and materials to further your child’s learning at home, please go to our Parent Zone page.

-The following are newsletters sent home to school families in the beginning of the session.
+The following are Welcome Booklets sent home to school families in the beginning of the session.
 Alongside general information regarding school policies, there is specific information about the topics and learning areas that are explored throughout the session.

 Curricular areas and subjects